zilliztech/zdoc/versioned_docs/version-byoc/tutorials/cluster/connect-to-cluster.md

 Ensure the following prerequisites are met before proceeding:

-- You have activated your cloud.
-For details, see [Activate Your Cloud](./activate-your-cloud).
+- You have deployed a BYOC project.
+For details, see [Deploy BYOC on AWS](./deploy-byoc-aws).

 - You have created a cluster.
 For details, see [Create Cluster](./create-cluster).